RokiFoki/employees/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Description
-Form for creating a new employee.
+Form for creating a new employee or editing current employee.
 Depending on the selected coutnry, different form fields will be displayed. \
 Form fetches from list of avaialbe countries from mocked server.\
 Form accepts employeeId and prepopulates form in case there is info about it from the server.
 It no longer behaves as create form, but as edit form.\
-Form fetches additional form fields on selected country update and displays it in the UI.\ Basic fields options are configured on the server side.
+Form fetches additional form fields on selected country update and displays it in the UI making it a framework for dynamic forms. \
+Basic fields options can be configured on the server side.

+## Possible imporvements
+- employees.ts mock file should be split into multiple files
+- better naming for hte AddEmployeeForm as it can also edit it
+- more unit tests
+- extracting form form building logic in to its own component

 ## Running the app
 ### `npm start`